vatpac-technology/sops/docs/terminal/brisbane.md

 **BN ADC** will assess the traffic situation and clear the aircraft for a visual approach to their nominated landing site.

-## Offline Towers
-### AF ADC Offline
-Due to the low level of CTA (`A015`) in the AF CTR when **AF ADC** is offline, it is best practice to give airways clearance to aircraft at the holding point, to ensure departing aircraft can have uninterrupted climb.

-!!! phraseology
-    **ABC**: "Brisbane Approach, ABC, PC12, POB 8, IFR, Taxiing YBAF for YBSU, Runway 28R"
-    **BN TCU**: "ABC, Brisbane Approach, Squawk 3601, No Reported IFR Traffic, Report Ready at the Holding Point for Airways Clearance"
-    **ABC**: "Squawk 3601, Wilco, ABC"

-    **ABC**: "ABC, Ready Runway 28R, Request clearance"
-    **BN TCU**: "ABC, Cleared to YBSU via BN, Flight Planned Route.
-Make Visual right turn DCT BN, Climb to A030"
-    **ABC**: "Cleared to YBSU via BN, Flight Planned Route.
-Make Visual right turn DCT BN, Climb to A030, ABC"

-### CG ADC Offline
-Due to the low level of CTA (`A035`) in the CG CTR when **CG ADC** is offline, it is best practice to give airways clearance to aircraft at the holding point, to ensure departing aircraft can have uninterrupted climb.

-!!! phraseology
-    **JST446**: "Brisbane Approach, JST446, A320, IFR, taxiing YBCG for YSSY, runway 14"
-    **BN TCU**: "JST446, Brisbane Approach, squawk 3601, no reported IFR traffic, report ready at the holding point for airways clearance"
-    **JST446**: "Squawk 3601, wilco, JST446"

-    **JST446**: "JST446, ready runway 14, request clearance"
-    **BN TCU**: "JST446, cleared to YSSY via APAGI, flight planned route, climb to A060"
-    **JST446**: "Cleared to YSSY via APAGI, flight planned route, climb to A060, JST446"

-## Helicopter Operations
 ### City Scenic Flights
 Helicopters conducting scenic flights around the city require access to the Brisbane CTA to operate.
 These flights typically involve low-level operations inside controlled airspace and in proximity to landmarks within the city area.